turbot/steampipe-plugin-aws/docs/tables/aws_ebs_volume_metric_write_ops.md

+---
+title: "Table: aws_ebs_volume_metric_write_ops - Query AWS Elastic Block Store (EBS) using SQL"
+description: "Allows users to query AWS Elastic Block Store (EBS) volume write operations metrics."
+---

-# Table: aws_ebs_volume_metric_write_ops
+# Table: aws_ebs_volume_metric_write_ops - Query AWS Elastic Block Store (EBS) using SQL

-Amazon CloudWatch Metrics provide data about the performance of your systems.
+The `aws_ebs_volume_metric_write_ops` table in Steampipe provides information about the write operations metrics of EBS volumes within AWS Elastic Block Store (EBS).
+This table allows DevOps engineers to query volume-specific details, including the number of write operations, the timestamp of the data point, and the statistical value of the data point.
+Users can utilize this table to gather insights on EBS volumes, such as volume performance, write load, and more.
+The schema outlines the various attributes of the EBS volume write operations metrics, including the volume ID, timestamp, and statistical values.

 The `aws_ebs_volume_metric_write_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

+## Table Usage Guide

+To gain a deeper understanding of the structure and metadata of the `aws_ebs_volume_metric_write_ops` table, you can use the `.inspect aws_ebs_volume_metric_write_ops` command in Steampipe.

+Key columns:

+- `title_id`: The ID of the EBS volume.
+This can be used to join this table with other tables that contain EBS volume information.
+- `timestamp`: The timestamp for the data point.
+This can be used to track the write operations over time.
+- `average`: The statistical value for the data point.
+This can provide insights into the average number of write operations for the EBS volume.

 ## Examples